-Travel to Cancun and the Riviera Maya, and you can learn more about the remarkable Mayan civilization at these top five Mayan sites…
+And if you travel to Cancun and the Riviera Maya in Mexico, you can learn more about the remarkable Mayan civilization at several fabulous Mayan ruins in the Yucatan Peninsula.

-A UNESCO World Heritage Site, the spectacular ruins at Chichen Itza are the most famous of the Mayan sites.
-They can be explored on a day tour from Cancun.
+The ruins can be explored on a day tour from Cancun.

 Also be sure to see Chichen Itza’s huge ball court.

-Go early in the morning, and spider monkeys, birds and butterflies may be the only other living creatures you see.
+Go early in the morning, and spider monkeys, birds and butterflies may be your only other companions.

 The ruins are vast, so if you don’t fancy walking, you can rent a bike or hire a rickshaw and driver to pedal you around.